| AS one who strives a hill to climb,

 But, keeping still the end in view

-I strove to put the matter true
+To which I hoped to come, I strove to put the matter true

 By putting everything I knew